intsystems/BMM/lab3/Readme.md

-9. [Repoert: TODO] Plot vector field for autoencoder.
+9. [Repoert: Ksenofontov Grigorii] Plot vector field for autoencoder.
 Plot heatmap of dataset likelihood from VAE.
 Compare results.
 Datasets: multiple synthetic, similar to datasets used in the article.
 * [article](https://jmlr.csail.mit.edu/papers/volume15/alain14a/alain14a.pdf)